Siroibma/4630f2021/Final Project Submission/README.md

 4. The final step to run my project is to use “react-native run-android”
 5. Once this is all done you should see a emulated phone running the app.

-Note if there are any questions I believe the getting started link above should solve any possible issues but I believe that is all that is needed to run this project.
+Note: If there are any questions I believe the getting started link above should solve any possible issues but I believe that is all that is needed to run this project.

                                                             How To Use My App